RonanAndal/RonanAndal.github.io/projects/UHOT-website.md

-a significant aspect of my role centered around managing and enhancing the UHOT website.
-Beyond routine updates, I was responsible for making the website an engaging, up-to-date platform that reflects the latest developments, research, and events in organic farming.
-This involved not only keeping content relevant by incorporating new findings and community activities but also focusing on the site’s overall design to improve user experience.
-By optimizing visuals, updating layouts, and enhancing navigation, I aimed to create a more user-friendly environment that effectively communicates the project’s mission.
-Through these efforts, I worked to ensure the website remains an accessible, dynamic resource for both seasoned organic farmers and those new to sustainable agriculture practices.
+A significant aspect of my role centered around managing and enhancing the UHOT website, where I utilized my skills in Wix, JavaScript, and HTML to develop a more engaging, interactive platform.
+Beyond routine updates, I integrated dynamic content elements to keep the website relevant with the latest research, findings, and events in organic farming.
+By implementing custom HTML and JavaScript, I was able to fine-tune the design and interactivity, allowing for a more user-friendly navigation and a visually appealing layout that effectively conveys the project's mission.
+Leveraging Wix’s design tools, I optimized visual components, updated layouts, and streamlined navigation, aiming to make the website a valuable, accessible resource for seasoned organic farmers and newcomers to sustainable agriculture alike.
+Through these efforts, I transformed the UHOT website into a dynamic, informative hub that aligns with the evolving needs of its audience.